 We very rarely see any opposing viewpoint.
 The only patient who is allowed to say anything about it is Jill, who is upset about a friend’s comments.
 This demonstrates how one-sided and manipulative the series is.

 Bekah’s brother and mother both say that Bekah had severe emotional problems when she was a teenager and was committed to a psychiatric hospital.
 That’s about the only specific statement about her mental health.
 Nobody suggests she has any current mental illness.
 Jake is the only one who states he has a current medical diagnosis.
 (About 6 percent of American adults will have a severe mental illness in any given year.
 About a quarter of the population will have some diagnosable mental disorder at some point in their lives.)

-Out of the many doctors we see treat someone, only three make mental health statements.
-One says clearly “no,” the others seem to say “yes.”
+Out of the many doctors we see actually treat someone, only three make mental health statements.
+One says clearly “no,” the other two seem to say “yes.”
 What about all the others?

 We are told that Jamison probably got sick because of the emotional trauma from his car accidents and Jill got sick because she got divorced.
 But without any evidence, without a psychiatrist actually talking to them about it, that is just speculation presented as fact.